almachelouche/middleman/content/email/IN/service_reminder_first/013/monsoon_TN_5yr-.md

 path='email_modules/footer/disclaimer'
 color='white'

 	text='''*Tearms and conditions apply.
 Tyre offer is applicable only on select brand and size.
-Offers are only valid in Tamil Nadu & Pondicherry.'''
+Offers only valid in Tamil Nadu & Pondicherry.'''

 [[module]] #Footer IN Online
 path='email_modules/footer/in/online'